Bedrock-OSS/bedrock-wiki/docs/hacktoberfest.md

 ## Where to Contribute

-Below is a list of organizations and their projects that are participating in Hacktoberfest.<br><br>
+Below is a list of organizations and their projects that are participating in Hacktoberfest.

 <CardGrid>
 <Card title="Bedrock-OSS" link="https://github.com/Bedrock-OSS" image="/assets/images/hacktoberfest/bedrockoss.png">